 Cybersecurity awareness training results

 Humans and technology must collaborate to detect and respond to dangers like phishing attempts, according to 93 percent of cybersecurity specialists.
-An investment in security awareness and training has a 72 percent likelihood of lowering the financial impact of a cyber assault.
+An investment in security awareness and training from reputable cybersecurity companies has a 72 percent likelihood of lowering the financial impact of a cyber assault.

 Non-human traffic (NHT)